 According to authorities' timeline of events, police showed up at the couple's address on Nov.
 26 to conduct a welfare check on JJ at the behest of his grandparents, who hadn't heard from him for months.
 Chad and Lori said he was staying with friends in Arizona.

 By the next day, Chad and Lori had left their townhouse in Rexburg.

 Authorities later discovered that they flew to Hawaii on Dec.
 1, airline records indicating it was just the two of them.

-Later that month, with the search for Tylee and JJ ongoing, Brandon Boudreaux told Salt Lake City's Fox 13, "I spent the last 11 years of my life spending time with Lori and her now-deceased husband Charles," Boudreaux said.
-"I don't know what happened to those kids, but I know there's people who do, and they're not talking… I love them both.
+Later that month, with the search for Tylee and JJ ongoing, Melani's ex Brandon told Salt Lake City's Fox 13, "I spent the last 11 years of my life spending time with Lori and her now-deceased husband Charles.
+I don't know what happened to those kids, but I know there's people who do, and they're not talking… I love them both.
 I hope they're safe.
 They're both just innocent and they didn't deserve to be involved in any of this."

-In the first week of January, Kay and Larry Woodcock, JJ's grandparents, traveled from their home in Louisiana to Rexburg and announced a reward of $20,000 for information leading to answers about the kids' whereabouts.
+In the first week of January 2020, Kay and Larry Woodcock, JJ's grandparents, traveled from their home in Louisiana to Rexburg and announced a reward of $20,000 for information leading to answers about the kids' whereabouts.